centria/console/docs/part0.md

 The world is filled with different programs designed for the command line.
 The easiest way to install command line tools is with a package manager.
 Probably the most common ones are Apt (Linux) and Homebrew (MacOS).

-Ubuntu and Cubbli (the version of Linux used in the department's systems) should have Apt (or a very similiar program called apt-get) installed by default.
+Ubuntu (The most "consumer friendly" distribution of Linux) should have Apt (or a very similiar program called apt-get) installed by default.
 In MacOS you'll have to install Homebrew [yourself](https://brew.sh/).
 You can find instructions on how to use apt from [here](https://help.ubuntu.com/lts/serverguide/apt.html.en) for example. **Using a package manager is highly recommended.**

 The simplest way of using a package manager is by using the command **install**, and giving it the name of the desired program as an argument.